YoungSirSpace/youngsirspace.github.io/_posts/2026-02-06-my-trip-to-japan-part-one.md

 excerpt: "Just record a unforgattable experience for me."
 ---

-For memmory, I plan to record my trip to Japan in the following articles.
+For memory, I plan to record my trip to Japan in the following articles.

 My trip was not on a whim; it was carefully planned for a long time.
 Ever since I was in primary school, I had dreamed of traveling to Japan.
 I put myself into planning my trip as soon as I finished Gaokao, an examination of great importance to most Chinese students.
 After successfully obtaining my visa, exchanging Japanese yen, and securing a Visa debit card, I finally boarded the flight to Japan.